 A: No, I’m entirely self-taught when it comes to photography.

 I am extremely passionate about protecting our world, sharing ways travelers can be good stewards of the lands we visit, and I have always loved the outdoors, which is why you will find so many responsiblel, low-environmental-impact, outdoor activities listed within each guide.
 I think my adoration of nature evident in most of my work, because I frequently feature botanicals and landscapes in my photographs and posts.
+I hope this photography Q&A inspires you to pick up a camera and explore the beautiful world around you!

 Q: Did you have any challenges when it came to learning photography?

-It was all very hurtful, especially because I didn’t ever take photos of people (unless they asked, which they often did), nor did I ever do anything to draw attention to myself in public like use a flash or stand on chairs or benches, so I couldn’t understand why they’d say such cruel things to me or about me.
+It was all very hurtful, especially because I didn’t ever take photos of people (unless they asked me to do so, which they often did), nor did I ever do anything to draw attention to myself in public like use a flash or stand on chairs or benches, so I couldn’t understand why they’d say such cruel things to me or about me.
 However, I loved photography more than any other hobby I had, even more than tennis which has always been one of my favorite activities, and I was confident enough in myself to know that I wouldn’t let them stop me from doing what I loved, so I kept practicing and trying to improve.

 Q: What advice would you give to aspiring photographers?